How ConsumerAffairs uses cookies

 Short-sale contingent

-Short-sale contingent is used to describe a situation when a seller accepts an offer that is lower than what they owe to their lender, usually seen in cases of urgent relocation or financial distress, Harless says.
+Short-sale contingent is used to describe a situation when a seller accepts an offer that is lower than what they owe to their lender, usually seen in cases of urgent relocation or financial distress, Harless said.

-That said, the lender has to agree to a short sale for this type of transaction to proceed, and the entire process can take more time as a result.
+The lender has to agree to a short sale for this type of transaction to proceed, and the entire process can take more time as a result.

 Contingent: continue to show

-This type of contingency allows sellers to continue to show their home to other prospective buyers while the original buyer takes steps to meet all contingencies outlined in the home contract.
+A continue-to-show contingency allows sellers to continue to show their home to other prospective buyers while the original buyer takes steps to meet all contingencies outlined in the home contract.

 Contingent: no show